 Today’s data centers differ in size and scale, creating a growing need to meet their diverse power and service requirements.
 Consider the number of servers in a rack and how to organize electrical workloads best.
 What voltage capacity do you rely on most for day-to-day operations?

 Whatever the specific cabling needs of your facility, you can turn to Electrol PowerWhips for your unique applications.
 We supply a selection of customizable data center power cords and assemblies to meet your requirements and ensure superior performance.
-Feel free to reach out to our team with any questions about our overhead and underfloor power distribution options.
+Feel free to reach out to our team by calling (262) 966-3741 or filling out the form on our Contact Page with any questions about our overhead and underfloor power distribution options.